joannakl/cs102/projects/project1_logs.markdown

 ```

 `TERMINAL` is an integer indicating the terminal number.
 Positive values
 indicate a login record.
-A negative sign in from of the terminal number indicates a logout record.
+A negative sign in front of the terminal number indicates a logout record.
 In the above example, the user `satya` logged in on terminal 2: second record
 from the top shows their login, the second record from the bottom shows their logout.